-Machine Learning is a scientific field addressing the question "How can we program systems to automatically learn and to improve with experience?"
-We study learning from many kinds of experience: predicting which medical patients will respond to which treatments by analyzing experience captured in databases of online medical records, or building mobile robots that learn how to successfully navigate based on experience they gather from sensors as they roam their environment, or designing computer aids for scientific discovery that combine initial scientific hypotheses with new experimental data to automatically produce refined scientific hypotheses that better fit observed data.
+Machine Learning is a scientific field addressing the question "How can machines learn, i.e., how to create algorithms and corresponding effective computer implementations capable of automatically analyze data and improve their performance with experience?"
+We study learning from many kinds of experience: predicting which medical patients will respond to which treatments by analyzing experience captured in databases of online medical records, or building mobile robots that learn models of their environments by gathering navigational experience from their sensors and actively interacting with people, or designing computer aids for scientific discovery that combine initial scientific hypotheses with new experimental data to automatically produce refined scientific hypotheses that better fit observed data.

-To tackle these problems we develop algorithms that discover general conjectures and knowledge from specific data and experience, based on sound statistical and computational principles.
+To tackle these problems we develop algorithms that discover general conjectures and knowledge from specific data and experience, based on different methods, including sound statistical and computational principles, as well as instruction and self exploration.
 We also develop theories of learning processes that characterize the fundamental nature of the computations and experience sufficient for successful learning in machines and in humans.